Should You Try Painting Your Granite Countertops? (Pros and Cons)

 The waterproof characteristic of epoxy is an important feature for heavy-use countertops, as water and other chemicals can weaken the material’s structural integrity.
 Sealed-off pores also make it a hygienic surface which means it is unlikely for bacteria or mold growth.
 Look for food-grade epoxy where it is safe to have food in contact with the surface.

 Ensure that the epoxy coating applied to a granite countertop has been fully cured before use.
 Typically, epoxy-based paints cure about 3 to 7 days.
-Check the manufacturer’s recommendations before painting the wet application over the countertop.
+Check the manufacturer’s recommendations before applying the wet application over the countertop.

-A drawback of most epoxy-based paints is that they tend to yellow when continuously subjected to sunlight.
+A drawback of most epoxy-based products is that they tend to yellow when continuously subjected to sunlight.
 To prevent the yellowing of a countertop, even when installed indoors is to apply a layer of UV-resistant sealant.
 This is usually applied as a top coat with additional benefits, such as a durable sealant to prevent scratches.

-Mineral Paint: When looking for a more environmentally-friendly solution to cover granite countertops, mineral paint is a great option as it is usually made from natural pigments with lower VOCs.
+Mineral Paint: When looking for a more environmentally-friendly option to cover granite countertops, mineral paint is a great option as it is usually made from natural pigments with lower VOCs.
 The smell is not as strong as epoxy, which will guarantee healthier indoor air quality.

 It adheres to a countertop well but is more recommended to work with light to moderate use.
-But taking proper preparatory steps and a quality sealer, mineral paints applied over a granite countertop can withstand normal wear and tear even in a kitchen setting.
+But taking proper preparatory steps and a quality sealer, mineral paints applied over a granite surface can withstand normal wear and tear even in a kitchen setting.

 The permeability of mineral paints can be a disadvantage for most applications, but if this is not a concern, they are a cost-effective solution.
 However, you can always seal off the coating if you want the surface to be waterproof.
 When unsealed, it allows the material to breathe, allowing moisture vapor to dissipate.

-Acrylic Paints: Fast-drying compared to epoxy, water-based acrylic paint is a great alternative to epoxy.
+Acrylic Paints: Fast-drying compared to epoxy, water-based acrylic is a great alternative to epoxy.
 If you need a quick turnaround for a project but are durable enough to withstand low to medium wear and tear, acrylic paints are the perfect option.

-Acrylic paints are stronger than mineral or chalk paints.
+This option is stronger than mineral or chalk paints.
 They may not be as long-lasting compared to epoxy, but they are simpler to use and usually have a fainter smell and acceptable VOC levels compared to epoxy.

 Take note that acrylic paints can dry faster compared to other types.
-The advantage of fast drying time is that it can be painted quickly between layers.
-When finding an acrylic product that protects the granite countertop from water, acrylic latex paint is a great option for holding against heat and water.
+The advantage of fast drying time is that it can be completed quickly between layers.
+When finding an acrylic product that protects the granite countertop from water, acrylic latex is a great option for holding against heat and water.
 This will prolong the surface’s service life and provide a more hygienic countertop.

 Painting Advice

+Revamping your countertops?
+Designer Lily Ardor insists, “These are the products to use!”
 When it comes to transforming drab counters into a designer dream, Ardor gets straight to the point.
 “Okay real quick – if I was to do this again, I would first prime the counters with some bonding primer.
 Also called gripper.
 It literally adheres to anything and is so strong.”

 She speaks from experience, having used this primer when painting her own wood laminate floors years ago.
 “They held up so well.
 Never peeled,” Ardor raves.

+Her pro tip for application?
+“I would either use regular latex or roll on epoxy.
+I think rolling it on is the best option.
+It gives you a nice thick coat.”
 But the designer doesn’t stop there.
 To lock in that pristine finish, Ardor swears by a polyurethane sealer.
 “I would then seal with the Varathane floor clear finish.
 Honestly though, if you can get your hands on the Minwax brand, it surpasses the Varathane quality in my opinion.”

 Her reasoning is backed by years of rigorous use.
 “I’ve used it on so many projects.
 It lasted for over 3 years on my floors and only had light scratches but never peeled or came up.”
+Ardor sums it up simply: “This combination of primer, paint, and sealer worked the best in my experience.
+I honestly wish I would have done the same to my counters.”

 How Long Does Painting Granite Last?